-5 Favorite Flower Bed Edging Ideas
+5 Popular Flower Bed Edging Ideas

 According to the web site: “To install individual brick edging, you must begin by preparing the area where the edging is flush with the ground (installing isolation materials will help prevent grass or weeds from growing between the individual blocks).
 Then, carefully place your blocks to ensure that your blocks are level to prevent a crooked-toothed effect when the edging is complete.
 Slight curves, dips and slopes in your lawn may present additional challenges.”

-“Slope the trench by digging first on one side at an inward 45-degree angle and then on the opposite side at an inward 45-degree angle.
-The trench is primarily to hold the rock in place.”
-Then, cut landscape fabric to fit the trench and secure it to the ground with landscaping staples to prevent the growth of weeds.
+“Slope the trench by digging first on one side at an inward 45-degree angle and then on the opposite side at an inward 45-degree angle,” the story says.
+“The trench is primarily to hold the rock in place.”
+Cut landscape fabric to fit the trench and secure it to the ground with landscaping staples to prevent the growth of weeds.
 Then fill the trench with rock and spread it evenly.

 If the stone or brick edging look isn’t for you, try wood!
-The Home Depot notes that landscape timbers and railroad ties are durable and relatively inexpensive compared to some other edging materials.
+The Home Depot notes landscape timbers and railroad ties are durable and relatively inexpensive compared to some other edging materials.
 “You can use them individually to outline straight beds or pile them on top of each other,” according to The Home Depot.